-This is a joke in relation to mining as FODC knows how Dalradian Gold never adhered to the conditions attached to their 3 year exploratory mining approval granted in January 2014 - one of the conditions was to restore the site to its former state and this has never been done.
-In fact, FODC planners failed to take any Enforcement action against Dalradian but colluded with them throughout 2017 until Dalradian submitted their new Planning application on 27th November 2017 which included a request to retain the exploratory mine.
+This is a laughable policy in relation to mining as FODC knows how Dalradian Gold did not adhere to the conditions attached to their 3 year exploratory mining approval granted in January 2014 - one of the conditions was to restore the site to its former state which at date of writing has not been done.
+To date, FODC planners have failed to take any Enforcement action against Dalradian but, it seems, colluded with them throughout 2017 until Dalradian submitted their new Planning application on 27th November 2017 which included a request to retain the exploratory mine.

 Restoration of mine sites is rarely done by mining companies, as can be seen globally - the developers leave when they've got the precious minerals mined, processed and taken to their own country (usually Canada).
 Many declare themselves bankrupt and the local authority is left to clean up the mess in perpetuity.